ding0t/scbc_pecan/docs/guides/linux_shell.md

 ---
+title: Essential linux shell skills
 tags:
     - guide
 ---

-# Essential linux shell skills

-Allot of the picoCTF challenges require skills in the Linux command line tools.
+Allot of the CTF challenges require skills in the Linux command line tools.
 Embrace it, and practice.

 During competition you will have access to a kali workstation.
 This is a Linux system that you will need to be familiar with.